min2ha/ukwa-site/content/target/60484/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Legislating for Brexit: EU Decisions

 EU decisions form a large part of EU law but have not been much debated in the context of Brexit.
 There are different kinds of EU decisions and they are a the main instrument in the EU's foreign policy.
 This paper looks at the different types of EU decisions and how the EU Withdrawal Bill will deal with them.